wp-plugins/floatbox-plus/readme.txt

 No other (external) JavaScript-Libraries (like Mootools/Prototype, Scriptaculous/JQuery) are needed.
 Unlike Lightview Plus this plugin should work with other plugins using prototyp/scriptaculous like Referrer Detector (the reason, why i made this fork).

-Cause Floatbox by <a href="http://randomous.com/tools/floatbox/">Byron McGregor</a> is licensed under the terms of Creative Commons Attribution 3.0 License (http://creativecommons.org/licenses/by/3.0/) it is not included (not GPL compatible).
-You have two options, let the plugin download/install floatbox for you or do a manual installation of floatbox on your own (see installations instructions).
+Cause the license of Floatbox by <a href="http://randomous.com/tools/floatbox/">Byron McGregor</a> is not GPL compatible, it isn't bundled with the plugin.
+To get the plugin working you need to do a manual installation of floatbox on your own (see installations instructions).
+As requested by the developer of Floatbox, the download/install option inside the plugin is deactivated in Floatbox Plus 1.4.0+.

 Please report bugs and/or feature-request to our ticket-system: [Bugtracker/Wiki](http://trac.splash.de/floatboxplus).
 For Support, please use the [forum](http://board.splash.de/forumdisplay.php?f=103).